Member Services Hours

 - Saturday: 12 p.m. to 10 p.m.

 The bar and lounge close one hour after the restaurant closes.
 For more information, visit, canyonlakelighthouse.com.

-The POA offers traffic school as another method to remove a citation from a member’s account.
-A member is eligible to attend traffic school for a moving violation once every 36 months, as long as the prime member is in good standing with the POA.
-Traffic school is held on the last Saturday of the month from 10 a.m. to 12 p.m.
-The cost is $25.
-Upon completion, will be waived from the prime member’s account.
-Registration is required.
-Payment is due at the time of registration.
-To register, call Hearing Services at 951-244-6841.
+The POA offers Traffic School as another method to remove a citation from a member’s account.
+A member is eligible to attend traffic school for a moving violation once every 36 months, as long as the Prime Member is in good standing with the POA and the citation is not related to alcohol/drug use, possession of drugs nor did the citation cause injury or property damage.
+Lake and Marina citations are also excluded from Traffic School eligibility.
+Traffic School is held on the last Saturday of the month from 10 a.m. to 12 p.m. at the POA office.
+The fee is $25 and due at the time of registration.
+Upon completion, the citation will be removed from the Prime Member’s account.
+Paid citations do not qualify for Traffic School.
+To register, call 951-244-684, ext.
+220.

 If you received a violation, payments may be made the following ways: